Frick Initiative

 Process and Procedures

-The Initiative will be led by Mahendra Gupta, the Geraldine J. and Robert L. Virgil Professor of Accounting and Management and former dean of Olin Business School; and Russell Osgood, dean of the School of Law.
+The Initiative will be led by Mahendra Gupta, the Geraldine J. and Robert L. Virgil Professor of Accounting and Management and former dean of Olin Business School; and Russell Osgood, Professor School of Law.
 In partnership with a steering committee representing student, faculty and university leadership, they will have responsibility for funding allocation, sponsorship opportunities, and monitoring the program’s success.

 The committee also may recommend funding for course or research support, student experiential learning, internships, or community projects.
 An advisory committee, including Robert and Barbara Frick, will also provide input.